 Just grab a piece of clear tape and stick it right on top of the flashlight/battery lamp.
 Then take a blue color highlighter and color it.
 Take another piece of tape, place it on top of the first tape, and color it with the blue highlighter.
 Repeat this 5 times and you have a homemade black light.

 6. Face recognition app

-I printed all kind of pictures connected with Italy and put them around my apartment.
+I printed all kinds of pictures connected with Italy and put them around my apartment.
 One of the pictures was Leonardo Da Vinci’s face.
 During the game they should use the cell phone they find in the couch.
-Actually when they unlock the smart phone, they find a face recognition app (this app is for unlocking other mobile apps).
+Actually, when they unlock the smartphone, they find a face recognition app (this app is for unlocking other mobile apps).
 When they scan Da Vinci’s face using the app, a 4 digit code appears.
 You can use the Applock face/voice recognition app to make this puzzle.
-Btw, thank you, Da Vinci for your assistance.
+Btw, thank you, Da Vinci, for your assistance.